 Investment Highlights:Opportunistic Acquisition:

-The Cove Texas Small Bay 85 Flex DST property was purchased below replacement cost, presenting a strong opportunity for investors to gain exposure to a well-located and fully leased asset in the highly coveted Northwest San Antonio submarket.
+The Texas Small Bay 85 Flex DST property presents an opportunity for 1031 exchange investors to gain exposure to a well-located and fully leased asset in the highly coveted Northwest San Antonio submarket.

 100% Leased: